 - Moon USA National Parks Guide: This is the most complete resource you’ll find about virtually all the parks (doesn’t include the two newest ones) with itineraries, suggested things to see and do, road trip planning and so much more.

 - AAA Insurance: If you’re going to be doing a monster road trip like this, be sure to have AAA insurance which will protect you in the event of a roadside breakdown.
 I’d recommend the more complete package which includes up to a 200-mile tow (I had to use that distance once when I broke down outside of Bryce Canyon!).
 Hopefully, you don’t need it, but it is a lifesaver if you do.

 If you need more concrete stuff beyond inspiration, you may want to check out my 21 favorite apps for a road trip, or my favorite podcasts to listen to while on the road.

-I hope this post has filled you up with National Park road trip ideas, I know it has for me… Just got to finish up this road trip across South America before I can start dreaming of other epic road trips.
+I hope this post has filled you up with National Park road trip ideas, I know it has for me!
+I’m itching to get back on the road as I write this.

 Read Next: The Ultimate Guide to Road Trip Planning

 Did you enjoy this post about the most epic national park road trip ever?
 Please take a second to share it on Facebook, Pinterest, or Twitter.
 Thanks!

 - Kazakhstan Food: Exploring Some of its Most Delicious Dishes - August 7, 2023

 - A Self-Guided Tour of Kennedy Space Center: 1-Day Itinerary - August 2, 2022